Types of Flowcharts

 IDEF Flowchart

-IDEF (Integrated DEFinition) is a methodology of the modeling the complex systems in the field of software engineering.
-IDEF diagrams were introduced in 1981 as part of the ICAM (Integrated Computer-Aided Manufacturing) project.
+IDEF (Integrated DEFinition) is a methodology of modeling complex systems in the field of software engineering.
+IDEF diagrams were introduced in 1981 as a part of the ICAM (Integrated Computer-Aided Manufacturing) project.

-The IDEF family includes the IDEF0 - IDEF14 methods, that have the wide range of uses, such as the functional modeling, the object-oriented analysis and design, the knowledge attainments.
-IDEF0, IDEF1X and IDEF3 are the most used and widely recognized components of the IDEF family.
+The IDEF family includes the IDEF0 - IDEF14 methods, which have a wide range of uses, such as functional modeling, object-oriented analysis and design, and knowledge attainment.
+IDEF0, IDEF1X, and IDEF3 are the most used and widely recognized components of the IDEF family.

-IDEF0 is functional modeling method that describes the business processes, models the decisions, actions and activities of the complex system or organization.
+IDEF0 is a functional modeling method that describes the business processes, models the decisions, actions, and activities of the complex system or organization.
 IDEF0 is based on the SADT (Structured Analysis and Design Technique).
-It is the result of the program of the computerization the industry, which was proposed by the US Air Force.
+It is the result of the program of industry computerization, which was proposed by the US Air Force.
 IDEF0 notation was standardized in 1993 by the National Institute of Standards and Technology of the United States Department of Commerce.

 Example 6.
 IDEF Flowchart